 - Make sure there is enough lighting in garden and balcony with a motion sensor to make it easier for elders to move around especially at night.

-Moreover, install phone extensions in different rooms where elders usually stay, so they can ask for help anytime.
-If an elder has hearing problems, install a flashing light to get their attention.
-There are countless ways to keep our elderly safe at home.
+By installiing extra phone extensions in different parts of the home, help may be only a few minutes away.
+Any person with a hearing aid can use a phone with a flashing light to draw their attention, There are countless ways to keep our elderly safe at home.
 Let them live independently without risking their safety.

 Need further reading about electrical safety?
 Visit Econnex.